IRS CP220J Explained: What It Means and How to Respond

 The IRS does allow corrections, and if your response is clear and submitted on time, it could reduce or eliminate your penalty.

-Don't Let a CP220J Derail Your Business
+Don't Let a CP220J Notice Disrupt Your Business